CsAlgorithm/TPP-parameterized-algorithms/README.md

 Arguments: FileName M K Q

 FileName: The file name of the instance file.</br>
-M:The number of markets.</br>
+M: The number of markets.</br>
-K:The number of products.</br>
+K: The number of products.</br>
-Q:At most Q markets can be visited.</br>
+Q: At most Q markets can be visited.</br>

 ###TPP-B